datacentricdesign/mobilehci-2020/README.md

 ## Option 1: Peer-reviewed Contribution

-Submitting a 2-4 page contribution for peer review and publication in the companion of the conference proceedings.
+Submitting a 2-4 page contribution (not blind) for peer review and publication in the companion of the conference proceedings.

-There will be some costs associated with publication.
+**Note: There is costs of EUR 80.00 associated with the workshop publication in the Digital Library.**

 Template: [SIGCHI Extended Abstract](https://chi2020.acm.org/authors/chi-proceedings-format/#EAF)